-The nature of the frequency distributions that may be expected by administering the MMDT to a cross-sectional population-sample is illustrated by Figures 4 and 5.
-These distributions were accumulated by administering the tests to employed and unemployed persons.
+The nature of the frequency distributions that may be expected by administering the CMDT to a cross-sectional population-sample is illustrated by Figures 6 and 7.
+These distributions were accumulated in the period just prior to 1933 by administering the tests to employed and unemployed persons.
 The tests were administered as group tests.
 The norms presented in Appendix A for group testing are derived from these distributions.